weaveworks-guides/weave-net-legacy/mesos-marathon/centos/README.md

 		$cpus = 2
 		$network = [172, 17, 85]

-You can override any of these settings by creating a `config.rb` with your specified variable attributes.
+You can override any of these settings by creating a `config.rb` file with your specified variable attributes.